api-platform/demo/.github/CONTRIBUTING.md

 ### Writing a Pull Request

-First of all, you must decide on what branch your changes will be based.
-If the changes your are going to make are fully backward-compatible, you should base your changes on the latest stable branch (`2.0` at the moment).
-Otherwise, you should base your changes on the `master` branch.
+You should base your changes on the `master` branch.

 ### Matching Coding Standards